ImageMagick/Usage-Markdown/quantize/index.md

 **Random dithering** is the simplest dithering method created.
 It is also regarded as the worst possible dithering method.
-However it has some special uses.
+However, it has some special uses.
-Within IM only works with two colors, so it is usually restricted to special case bitmap dithering.
+Within IM, it only works with two colors, so it is usually restricted to special case bitmap dithering.
 For more see [Random Dither with Threshold](#random-threshold) below.

 **Error Correction Dithering** is generally regarded as being the best general method of dithering colors across images as it will produce the closest approximation to the original color of areas in the image.